 The Asian Studies Program seeks to cultivate an understanding and appreciation of Asia's diverse cultures and contemporary social, political, business, and economic issues.
-The program emphasizes interdisciplinary approaches, combining humanities and the social sciences.
-In addition to the Asian Studies faculty, members of the Advisory Committee regularly offer courses which are credited with fulfilling requirements of the degree(s).
+The program emphasizes interdisciplinary approaches, combining the study of languages, humanities, and the social sciences.
+In addition to the Asian Studies faculty, members of the Advisory Committee, as well as other faculty, regularly offer courses which are credited with fulfilling requirements of the degree(s).
+For a full listing of Asian-Studies related courses, see "Breadth Courses for the Major and Minor."

 The many unique cultures within Asia offer the student distinct perspectives on art, literature, religion, and philosophy, developed through a history dating back thousands of years.
-The Asian Studies program emphasizes China and Japan.
-Courses are also offered, spanning the entire geographic area, which compare and contrast the development and current state of cultures throughout the Asian region.
+The Asian Studies curriculum emphasizes China and Japan.
+Courses are also offered and encouraged, spanning the entire geographic area, which compare and contrast the development and current state of cultures throughout the Asian region.

-The following is required for the major: Fourteen courses including the completion of two semesters of the third-year level of Chinese or Japanese language courses counting as two courses.
+The following is required for the major:

+Fourteen courses including the completion of two semesters of the third-year level of Chinese or Japanese language courses counting as two courses.

-- The other twelve courses must be in at least two different disciplines.
-Three courses should be taken at the 300 or 400 level, in addition to the language courses. - A semester or year abroad from the list of places below. - A senior honors thesis or portfolio.
+The other twelve courses must be in at least two different disciplines.
+Three courses should be taken at the 300 or 400 level, in addition to the language courses.

+A semester or year abroad from the list of places below.